-I believe inclusion is the lifeblood of sport, and with it, sport has the power to create and connect communities.
+" I believe inclusion is the lifeblood of sport, and with it, sport has the power to create and connect communities.
 Everyone deserves the opportunity to do their sport, and reap all of the benefits it has to offer - that can't happen without this work.

-Helena Russo

-(she/her) Equality, Diversity and Inclusion Lead, British Canoeing

-I want to see an inclusive community that welcomes and listens to anyone that picks up a paddle.
+Helena Russo (she/her) Equality, Diversity and Inclusion Lead, British Canoeing " I want to see an inclusive community that welcomes and listens to anyone that picks up a paddle.
 There are many barriers when you live with a disability but so many are easily overcome, and it's hard to express the enormity of the benefits I get from paddling.

-Dr Jen Warren

-(she/her)

-"#ShePaddles Ambassador 2021/22

-and Marathon para-paddler
+Dr Jen Warren (she/her) "#ShePaddles Ambassador 2021/22 and Marathon para-paddler

-I've had the opportunity to support my club with weekly sessions for visually impaired people, who don't usually get the opportunity to paddle.
+" I've had the opportunity to support my club with weekly sessions for visually impaired people, who don't usually get the opportunity to paddle.
 It's been great to see them being independent on the water, and really highlights the need for inclusion for all.

-Alex Etherington-Smith

-Instructor, founder of the visually impaired paddling program at Tower Hamlets Canoe Club

-Equality, diversity and inclusion in Paddlesport is really important to me as it can bring communities together who may never otherwise have engaged with each other, and opens up possibilities that may never have been imagined.
+Alex Etherington-Smith Instructor, founder of the visually impaired paddling program at Tower Hamlets Canoe Club " Equality, diversity and inclusion in Paddlesport is really important to me as it can bring communities together who may never otherwise have engaged with each other, and opens up possibilities that may never have been imagined.
+Clare Dallaway (she/her) Board member, Regional Developmen Feam Chair and paddling enthusiast

-Clare Dallaway

-(she/her) Board member, Regional Development Team Chair and paddling enthusiast

-Equality, diversity and inclusion in paddlesports is important because it is a sport that offers so much potential for people to grow in so many ways.
-Everyone should be accommodated to have that experience, and everyone should be represented.
+#WePaddleTogether - A Strategy for Equality, Diversity and Inclusion

+, ,

+Aisha Garwood #ShePaddles Ambassador 22/23

+Equality, diversity and

+is important because

+it is a sport that offers

+so much potential for

+people to grow in so many

+ways.
+Everyone should be

+experience, and everyone

+should be represented.